stem-club-of-america/SCOA/labs/README.md

     - This project demonstrates how to use git to collaborate on various projects.

 8. [MAZE SOLVER](./maze_solver/)
-    - This project demonstrates solving an ASCII maze via a solver class.
+    - This project demonstrates solving an ASCII maze via a python solver class.

 ---
 :copyright: 2019 STEM Club of America